 Slovenia Country Report

-Prime Minister Miro Cerar resigned on 14 March 2018, which is likely to trigger early May elections.
-A victory for left-leaning, anti-establishment newcomer Marjan Šarec, who currently leads in the polls, would endanger privatisation plans.
-A need to remain committed to longer-term fiscal reforms and fiscal targets will likely force the government to remain on austerity trajectory, posing continuous risk of labour strikes in various segments of public sector.
-The issue of corruption remains a problem, despite improvements under PM Cerar's government.
+Prime Minister Miro Cerar resigned in March, triggering June parliamentary elections.
+The nationalist SDS party won the most votes but was unable to be able to form a majority.
+A broad, left-leaning coalition was formed instead, which puts privatisation plans at risk.
+A need to remain committed to longer-term fiscal reforms and fiscal targets will likely force the government to remain on an austerity trajectory, posing continuous risk of labour strikes in various segments of public sector.
+The issue of corruption remains a problem, despite improvements under Cerar's government.
 Terrorism risks and risks to individuals are likely to remain low.